cysouw/diathesis/text/c11_infinitive.md

 ### Modal light verbs {#sec:infinitive-modals}

 The modal verbs *dürfen/können/mögen/möchten/müssen/sollen/wollen* are extensively discussed in the German grammatical literature and will therefore not discussed in any detail here [e.g. see @duden2009: 556ff.].
-These modal verbs induce an ~~IPP~~ *Ersatzinfinitiv* [@next].
+These modal verbs induce an ~~IPP~~ *ErsatzIn­fi­ni­tiv* [@next].

 ::: ex
 - Er will das Haus bauen.